 Choosing a school

-When it comes to state schools, children are generally expected to go to the school that's geographically nearest them.
+Children attending state schools are generally expected to go to the school that is nearest to where they live.

 Looking for regional info?